Stuffed Portobello Mushrooms (Vegetarian Recipe)

 Veggie Stuffed Portobello Mushrooms

-A delicious main or side dish, these vegetarian stuffed portobello mushrooms, filled with fresh vegetables, herbs and cheese, are a wonderful change of pace.
-When I talk about 'stuffed' in this recipe, I mean STUFFED!
+A delicious main or side dish, these vegetarian stuffed portobello mushrooms, filled with fresh vegetables, panko, herbs and cheese, are a wonderful change of pace.
+When I talk about stuffed, I mean it!
+Grill or bake.

 Prep Time30 minutes